[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 Key features of Ansible

-- Control and managed nodes – Ansible uses the concept of control nodes: Any machine with Ansible installed is the main center of operations and managed nodes, and the target machines receive commands and instructions.
+• Control and managed nodes – Ansible distinguishes between control nodes and managed nodes.
+A control node is any machine with Ansible installed; it acts as the center of operations.
+Managed nodes are the target machines that receive commands and instructions.

 A great benefit of Ansible is that no extra tooling or agents need to be installed on the managed nodes, which makes it easy to use for most target environments.
 Managed machines are represented in an inventory file, either statically or dynamically generated from different targeted environments.
 This inventory file usually groups nodes into various categories and allows for fine-grained control of operations.

-- Execution structure – Execution is based on the concept of modules, which are the basic units of code executed on managed nodes.
-Ansible modules abstract complexity and provide end-users with an easier way to perform their automation tasks without needing all the details.
+• Execution structure – Execution is based on the concept of modules, which are the basic units of code executed on managed nodes.
+Ansible modules abstract away complexity and provide end users with an easier way to perform their automation tasks without needing all the details.

 Each task invokes a module, and an ordered list of tasks together form a playbook.
 Users write playbooks with tasks and modules to define the system’s desired state.